R | | Action, Crime, Thriller

-A frustrated office worker learns that he is the son of a professional assassin and that he shares his father's superhuman killing abilities.
+A frustrated office worker discovers that he is the son of a professional assassin, and that he shares his father's superhuman killing abilities.

 It's my anorexic boss' birthday.
 This means there's a certain amount of inter-office pressure to stand around the conference table, eating crappy food and pretending to worship her.
 Acting for five minutes like Janice doesn't make all our lives ...

 The code in the assignments change.
 It seems to be a trivial ASCII/binary code (00001 = A, 00010 = B,...) but the code for E changes from 00101 to 00011 in the first assignment, when Delane is being chosen as a victim.